Parity-encoding-based quantum computing with Bayesian error tracking: Methods

-Considering the determination of a block-level sign and letter in Appendix~\ref{subsec:bsm_original_scheme}, the outcome of a \bsmb~is included in one of the following three cases: (Success) Both the sign and letter are identified if no losses are detected and all the $B_\pm$'s succeed.
+The case using single-photon resolving detectors is analyzed in Ref.~\cite{lee2019fundamental} and we here review the contents to be self-contained.
+The outcome of a $\text{BSM}_\mathrm{blc}$~is included in one of the following three cases: (Success) Both the sign and letter are identified if no losses are detected and all the $B_\pm$'s succeed.
 (Failure) Neither sign nor letter is identified if no $B_\psi$'s succeed and all $B_\pm$'s detect losses.
 (Sign discrimination) Only the sign is identified if otherwise.
 The block-level sign (or letter) is selected randomly if it is not identified.
 The probabilities of these cases are respectively